-- Disclose known lead-based paint hazards to prospective tenants before the lease is signed, - provide all prospective families with "Protect Your Family from Lead in Your Home", - Stabilize deteriorated painted surfaces and conduct hazard reduction activities when identified by the PHA - Notify tenants each time such an activity is performed - Conduct all work in accordance with HUD safe practices - As part of ongoing maintenance ask each family to report deteriorated paint.
+- Disclose known lead-based paint hazards to prospective tenants before the lease is signed, - provide all prospective families with "Protect Your Family from Lead in Your Home", - Stabilize deteriorated painted surfaces and conduct hazard reduction activities within 30 days when identified by the CCHA - Notify tenants each time such an activity is performed - Conduct all work in accordance with HUD safe practices - As part of ongoing maintenance ask each family to report deteriorated paint - Maintain covered housing without deteriorated paint if there is child under six in the family

-For units occupied by environmental intervention blood lead level (lead poisoned) children under six years of age, a risk assessment must be conducted (paid for by the PHA).
-If lead hazards are identified during the risk assessment, the owner must complete hazard reduction activities.
+For units occupied by elevated blood lead level (lead poisoned) children under six years of age, an environmental investigation must be conducted (paid for by the CCHA).
+If lead hazards are identified during the environmental investigation, the owner must complete hazard reduction activities within 30 days.